aswanth6000/insta-trackr/README.md

 1. **Log into Instagram**: Make sure you're logged into Instagram in your browser
 2. **Open the extension**: Click the extension icon in your browser toolbar
 3. **Analyze**: Click the "Analyze Followers" button
-4. **View results**: The extension will display a list of users who don't follow you back
+4. **View results**: The extension will automatically open results in a new tab, so you can keep them open while browsing

 ## How It Works